- Fund Portrait

 Performance of Sauren Emerging Markets Balanced D as at 23.09.2022

 The Investor would like to buy shares for 1,000.-- € and due to a 5.00% front-end load the total payable amount rises to 1,050.-- €.
 The gross performance (BVI method) is based on the published redemption prices of the Fund of Funds, which includes all costs incurred at the fund level (e.g. management fee), the net performance also includes the front-end load.
 The front-end load is only payable at the day of investment and therefore reduces the performance in the first year.
 In the following years no front-end load is considered, as such the net performance is not displayed in the bar chart as it is equal to the gross performance.
 Additional costs may be incurred at the investor level (e.g. custody costs).
 If the front-end load were taken into account in the line chart the performance in the chart would be lower.

 TDue to its composition / the techniques used for its management, the fund is exposed to increased volatility; this means that unit prices may be subject to considerable upward and downward fluctuations, even within short periods of time.

-* The chart shows the performance of a Unit class launched in 2011, generated under identical investment conditions.
+* The chart shows the performance achieved under the same investment conditions of a unit class launched in 2011 of a fund previously existing in a different legal form until December 31, 2021.
 The Unit class is that of a fund that previously held another legal form, but was adapted in 2014 to meet European requirements for the funds business and has been UCITS-compliant since then.

 Past performance is not a reliable indicator of future performance.